Europejara

 Map showing the Las Hoyas site (star), and Mesozoic strata of the Iberian Ranges

 The holotype consists of the hind part of a skull with lower jaws, compressed on a slab and counterslab.
-Several scleral ring bones (that formed a bony ring inside the eye) and two elements of the hyoid (tongue bone) are also present.
+Several scattered scleral ring plates (that formed a bony ring inside the eye) and two elements of the hyoid (tongue bone) are also present.
 The skull is crushed and flattened from top to bottom, with various bones displaced, and the mandible is almost complete.
 No integument, such as soft tissue and keratinous parts, is preserved.
-The preparation of the specimen included removing elements from the fossil matrix with acid and it was photographed under ultraviolet light for its description.
+The preparation of the specimen included removing elements from the fossil matrix with acid, and it was photographed under ultraviolet light for its description.
 The fossil was presented at an "open doors" event in 2012, which included the best Las Hoyas fossils of the Sciences Museum, where the audience interacted with the researchers who showed study techniques.[2]

 Description

-Drawing showing the preserved parts of the holotype skull (left) and reconstruction of the entire skull showing these parts in red
+Drawing showing the preserved parts of the holotype skull and reconstruction of the entire skull showing these parts in red

-Close-ups of the skull; A is the post-orbital region, B the hind area of the palate, and C is a detail of the palate
+Close-ups of the skull; A is the postorbital region, B the hind area of the palate, and C is a detail of the palate

 Life restorations showing the head from the side and front